Reply 1994: Production

-Director Shin Won-ho and writer Lee Woo-jung had originally planned for their previous TV series to be set in 1994, which was the year they entered college (Shin studied chemical engineering at Seoul National University).
+Director Shin Won-ho and writer Lee Woo-jung had originally planned for their previous TV series to be set in 1994, which was the year they entered college (Shin studied Chemical Engineering at Seoul National University).
 But they decided to change the year to 1997 after casting Sechs Kies member Eun Ji-won, since H.O.T. and Sechs Kies fandom was at its peak that year, which made an interesting juxtaposition to the failing Korean economy during the IMF crisis.

 Shin and Lee felt there was enough material for another series, and in a bid to replicate Reply 1997s success, cable channel tvN announced a "sequel" or "second season" in April 2013.
 Shin said, "The stories about people moving to Seoul are full of unpredictable incidents."

 Despite the same writer and director, and the casting of Sung Dong-il and Lee Il-hwa, Reply 1994 is not a prequel of Reply 1997; it uses the same concept of coming-of-age drama combined with 1990s nostalgia, but with a completely new plot and characters.
 A novelization was published on January 17, 2014.

-Original soundtrack
+Soundtrack

 Soundtracks for the drama consist of re-arranged popular Korean songs from the nineties.
 All re-arranged songs are well received by Korean general public and topped various Korean music charts.